 Lunch and Learn Session – What is the menopause and what can I expect?

 This session explains why awareness of the menopause is important for all of us and how it has a significant impact on our wellbeing.
 We explore what the menopause is, when we should expect it and why, and how we can learn to maximise our wellbeing and even thrive through this process of change.

-This session is presented by Jacqui McBurnie who is the Chair of the NHS England and NHS Improvement Menopause Network.
+This session is presented by Jacqui McBurnie who is the Chair of the NHS England Menopause Network.

 Where do we go with race equality Now in 2021?

 COVID-19 and its impact on BAME communities has been unprecedented.
 March 2021 saw the publication by the Commission on Race and Ethnic Disparities of a report investigating race and ethnic disparities in the UK.